Stephen Lyons 1859 - 1917

 1892/3.
 From 1894 b.c of his son & 1901C, he seemingly married Mary Ann Magee who was born in Belfast[given in 1911C].
 Cannot find this marriage in Ireland or England.
 St.Georges RCC has no record for it.
 No marriage found on BMD round about, just one in Chorley 1894- not him [think I got this once but now,Oct 2008, cannot find it].
 I have searched all permutations of spelling of his 2 names!
 Have also searched for the marriage in Ireland.
 He had been stationed in Belfast for a year 1880-1881 and this was probably where he met Mary Ann Magee.

 1894.
 Bernard Stephen Lyons born, 7/02/1894, at 11 Tanner Street Bermondsey, father Stephen Lyons, stevedore, mother Mary Ann Lyons, formerly Magee.
 Thus our Stephen appears to have married.
 Have b.c B21.The only Mary Ann Magee b.Ireland in 1891C is , aged 32, widow, servant in Lancashire.
 Also a Mary Magee 20, born St Leonards Sussex, servant, living in Croyden: seemingly too young and not born Ireland - so, I rule both these out!.
 This child not baptised at St.Georges RCC nor at La Salette.
-Would a search for Electoral Roll for Tanner St. show whether sister Elizabeth was living with them?
+Not on Electoral Roll for Tanner St. - so probably not very permanently there!

 My thought is that there was never a legal marriage